 Pricing: The basic hosting service is free.
 Still, you have to pay for premium themes, a custom domain, and advanced features.

 Unless you’ve been living under a rock for some time, you’re probably familiar with Squarespace.
-This blogging platform and website builder amassed a huge following in the past couple of years!
+This blogging platform (and website builder) is a great option that has amassed a huge following in the past couple of years!